WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 - top-2: destination address
 - top-1: byte value to set
 - top-0: size of memory region in bytes

+A trap occurs if:
+* any of the accessed bytes lies outside the target memory
+* the destination offset is outside the target memory

 ### `table.init`, `elem.drop`, and `table.copy` instructions